Do you know the toxic doppelgängers of wild garlic?

 Distinguishing features (unpicked)

-Comparison: Crow carlic, Meadow saffrons and Lily-of-the-valley.
+Comparison: Wild carlic, Meadow saffrons and Lily-of-the-valley.
 Foto: Tox Info Suisse

 Wild garlic leaves: